JanSchwegler/di-men3-three.js/dokumentation/dokumentation.md

 ```

 # 12. Materials
 In Three.js, there are different types of materials, most of which are also found in other 3D programs.
-(This section will not explain line and point materials).
+(This section focuses on the first six "normal color materials" and does **not** cover the specialized materials in the second list).

 - [MeshBasicMaterial](https://threejs.org/docs/index.html#api/en/materials/MeshBasicMaterial)
 - [MeshLambertMaterial](https://threejs.org/docs/index.html#api/en/materials/MeshLambertMaterial)